 a) Financial Modeling –Revenues Projections For most companies revenues are a fundamental driver of economic performance.
 A well designed and logical revenue model reflecting accurately the type and amounts of revenue flows is extremely important.
 There are as many ways to design a revenue schedule as there are businesses.
 Some common types include:

 - Sales Growth: Sales growth assumption in each period defines the change from the previous period.
-This is simple and commonly used method, but offers no insights into the components or dynamics of growth.
+This is a simple and commonly used method but offers no insights into the components or dynamics of growth.

 - Unit Volume, Change in Volume, Average Price and Change in Price: This method is appropriate for businesses which have simple product mix; it permits analysis of the impact of several key variables.

 - Dollar Market Size and Growth: Market Share and Change in Share – Useful for cases where information is available on market dynamics and where these assumptions are likely to be fundamental to a decision.
-For Example: Telecom industry
+For Example the Telecom industry

 - Unit Market Size and Growth: This is more detailed than the preceding case and is useful when pricing in the market is a key variable.
 (For a company with a price-discounting strategy, for example, or a best of breed premium priced niche player) e.g. Luxury car market

 - Volume Capacity, Capacity Utilization, and Average Price: These assumptions can be important for businesses where production capacity is important to the decision.
 (In the purchase of additional capacity, for example, or to determine whether expansion would require new investments.)